AhmetBilgin/ClangFormat4J/README.md

 **An Eclipse plugin that integrates the clang-format tool as an alternative Java code formatter.**

 ## Description
-A consistent coding style is important for a project.Many developers use Eclipse as a Java IDE, but it is a little difficult to integrate an external formatter tool to Eclipse.
-People have to switch to a command line and run the tools to format the code.
+A consistent coding style is important for a project.
+As I experienced huge formatter changes with every Eclipse-IDE update and the eclipse formatter has some bugs which won't be fixed, I forked the CppStyle Eclipse Plugin to support clang-format for Java files.

+You can format the Java source code by either
+* Saving the file
-The expected behavious is that people just format the code fragment by first selecting it and then pressing `Command + Shift + f` on MacOS or `Ctrl + Shift + f` on Linux and other systems.
-Further more, the coding style checker is run whenever a file is saved and all the issues are marked on the editor.
-That is exactly what ClangFormat4J does.
+* or Selecting the region to format or all of the java file content and then pressing `Ctrl + Shift + f` on Linux and other systems or `Command + Shift + f` on MacOS.
+* or Context-Menu - > Source -> Format

 ## Requirement
     clang-format   http://clang.llvm.org/docs/ClangFormat.html